micycle1/PGS/README.md

 ---

-A library for manipulating PShape geometry
+A library for manipulating PShape geometry.

 PTS wraps JTS, enabling its methods to be applied to Processing's `PShape` objects.
 Beyond that, PTS provides other geometry __ such as splines.